fmo/hexagonal-architecture/README.md

 <p>Inbound Ports: These allow external systems to interact with the application (e.g., service interfaces, controller methods).
 They represent how the core application is "driven" by outside forces.</p>
 <p>Outbound Ports: These allow the application to interact with external systems (e.g., repositories, third-party services).
 They represent how the core application "drives" external systems.</p>

+## Adapters

+Adapters deal primarily with transforming a request from an actor to an application, and vice versa.
+Data transformation helps the application undestand the requests that come from actors.
+For example, a specific driver adapter can transform a techonogly-specific request into a call to an application service.
+In the same way, a driven adapter can covert a technology-agnostic request from the application into a technology-specific request on the driven port.

 ## Dependencies

 In hexagonal architecture, outer layers depend on inner layers, which makes it easier to implement the application core first and then implement outer layers to depend on them.